mitmedialab/medrec/README.md

 It should start the DatabaseManager running on localhost:6337

 #### 7. Deploy the contracts
+You will need to install the program truffle using npm to deploy contracts.

 In the `SmartContracts` director: `truffle deploy`.
 The `ganache-cli` should respond to this command showing that the contracts have been deployed.